 There are several places in Paris where the markets occur.
 What they all have in common are the beautiful sight and unbelievable queues.

-Seriously, me and my friend were stuck in the middle of a cluster of people unable to move, get ahead or back in any way.
+Seriously, me and my friend were stuck in the middle of a cluster of people unable to move, get ahead, or back in any way.
 We just stood there for like 5 minutes waiting for the tourists to move in some way.
-As we’re not really tall, all we could see was the back of coats.
+As we’re not really tall, all we could see was the back of the coats.
 It’s that kind of overcrowded place where all you’re capable of doing is looking under your feet so you don’t accidentally step on someone.
 It’s impossible to really enjoy the sight around you.

 From what little I was able to see, there were some really delicately decorated stalls.
 The food stands were next to game stalls, next to a rollercoaster and that created sort of unorganized mess of Christmas themed stuff.